cartesi/rollups-examples/README.md

 ## Requirements

 Docker version `20.10.14` is required for building the environment and executing the examples.
+We encourage the use of the Docker Desktop application, but if it is not possible or desired, [Docker Buildkit](https://github.com/moby/buildkit) must be enabled because in some cases `docker build` is used in some scripts.
+In order to do that, an environment variable with value `DOCKER_BUILDKIT=1` must be set.

 The below instructions have been tested in systems running both Linux (Ubuntu), MacOS, and Windows (using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install), which is highly recommended for Windows users).